 Infusions are the best option.
 Herbs such as camomile and linden leaves are known for their calming properties.
-Twinings has a mixed herbs tea that are meant to help you relax.
+Twinings has a mixed herbs tea that is meant to help you relax.

-You might not have someone how’s always ready to give you a massage, but there are some areas that you can massage yourself to relax.
+You might not have someone how’s always ready to give you a message, but there are some areas that you can massage yourself to relax.

 Massage the cartilage between your thumb and index finger.
-Don’t press to hard.
+Don’t press too hard.
 This method is known to help you calm down when you’re very anxious.

-Your legs are probably one of the most tired part of your body after a long day.
-You can either massage them (but it would be more relaxing if you would have someone else do it for you) or soak them in some hot water with some epsom salt.
+Your legs are probably one of the most tired parts of your body after a long day.
+You can either message them (but it would be more relaxing if you would have someone else do it for you) or soak them in some hot water with some Epsom salt.

 4. Work out